chenlei-leng/chenlei-leng.github.io/_group/group-1.md

 collection: group
 ---

+### **Join the Group**

-I am recruiting PhD students with a strong foundation in mathematics, statistics, and computing science, and relevant experience in statistics, machine learning, data science, AI, or related areas.
-If you're interested in theoretical or methodological research with real-world impact, please contact me with your CV and a short research statement.
+I am **actively recruiting PhD students** with a strong foundation in mathematics, statistics, and computing science, and relevant experience in statistics, machine learning, data science, AI, or related areas.
+If you are interested in theoretical or methodological research with real-world impact, please get in touch with your CV and a brief research statement.

-Visiting students funded by external sources who are interested in the above topics are also welcome to get in touch.
-Please send a CV and any relevant supporting materials (e.g., transcripts, research summary).
+**Visiting students funded by external sources** who are interested in the above topics are also very welcome to reach out.
+Please include your CV and any relevant supporting materials (e.g., transcripts, research summary).

 ---